arvidn/libtorrent/docs/manual.rst

 torrent, so if you set a too low connections limit, and open too many torrents, the limit will not be met.

+``listen_queue_size`` is the value passed in to listen() for the listen socket.
+It is the number of outstanding incoming connections to queue up while we're not actively waiting for a connection to be accepted.
+The default is 5 which should be sufficient for any normal client.
+If this is a high performance server which expects to receive a lot of connections, or used in a simulator or test, it might make sense to raise this number.
+It will not take affect until listen_on() is called again (or for the first time).

 pe_settings
 ===========